ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 because we no longer have to check whether ``a`` is in scope before identifying the ``a`` in ``f (Just @a x) = ...`` is a binding site or an occurrence.

 The other change in this restatement is the use of new extension ``-XTypeAbstractions`` instead of the current status of piggy-backing on the combination of ``-XTypeApplications`` and ``-XScopedTypeVariables`` (*both* need to be enabled today).
-This proposal suggests instead that ``-XScopedTypeVariables`` and ``-XScopedTypeVariables`` should enable this feature in a deprecated manner, to encourage users to use ``-XTypeAbstractions`` instead.
+This proposal suggests that initially ``-XScopedTypeVariables`` and ``-XScopedTypeVariables`` should jointly enable type applications in constructor patterns; but that this combination doing so should be deprecated, and at some later point removed.
 We have conflicting principles at play:

 - New experimental functionality should not be gated under older established extensions